Niue reveals dates for quarantine-free travel

-After keeping Covid at the borders for two years, Niue is easing MIQ protocols for travellers.
+After keeping Covid at the borders for two years, Niue has announced its plans to ease MIQ protocols for travellers.

-From Tuesday, May 3, travellers to Niue will be allowed to visit, the Niue Government announced last Friday.
+From July 11, travellers will be allowed to visit without having to enter quarantine or self-isolate.

-After arriving at Niue International Airport, travellers must immediately self-isolate for seven days at their place of residence or accommodation.
-During this time they must complete testing protocols during isolation.
+This is step 3 of a 5-stage reopening plan announced by the Niuean government last Friday.

 Unlike other destinations that have opened up, Niue is one of the few countries that have managed to keep COVID-19 at the border since its first case in March 2022, according to Premier of Niue Dalton Tagelagi.